 - Animated Show: Woody has had two of them.

 - Animation Bump: The 1940-43 shorts (the majority directed, often uncredited, by Alex Lovy) boast extremely ungainly and uneven visuals, hampered by crude, lumpen character designs, inconsistent inking and a poor grasp (possibly stemming from botched inbetweening) of the 'squash-and-stretch' motion indigenous to then-contemporary Hollywood animation, leading to an amalgamation of stiffness and overly-rubbery fluidity.
 The animation (particularly the design and posing) improved noticeably when Shamus Culhane joined the studio (alongside a slew of former Disney artists such as layout artist Art Heinemann and animators Emery Hawkins, Pat Matthews, Dick Lundy (six months prior to his eventual directing stint at Lantz) and Grim Natwick), but his efforts were still undermined by bad inkers and sloppy in-between work.
 By 1948, increased budgets (owing to a shift in distributors from Universal to United Artists) and the direction of Culhane's replacement Dick Lundy finally smoothed the shorts' animation out to a more slick, graceful aesthetic (no doubt aided by the hiring of top-flight Disney and MGM animators such as Ed Love, Fred Moore and Ken O'Brien) but then started to deteriorate again after the studio's temporary shutdown in 1949.
-The animation quality remained quite good under Lundy's replacement, Don Patterson, upon the studio's re-opening in 1950, but grew steadily worse and worse when Patterson left and was replaced by Paul J. Smith and the returning Alex Lovy.
+The animation quality remained acceptable (if spartan and budget-constrained) under Lundy's replacement, Don Patterson, upon the studio's re-opening in 1950, but grew steadily worse and worse when Patterson left and was replaced by Paul J. Smith and the returning Alex Lovy.
 Surprisingly enough the animation (albeit not Smith's direction) did improve near the end of the studio's life, when Smith recruited some better animators (such as Disney veterans Volus Jones and Al Coe) in 1971—72, but it was really too little, too late.